huntzhan/huntzhan-hugo-coder/content/posts/ml/papers.md

 [^140]: Guo, Jiafeng, et al. "A deep relevance matching model for ad-hoc retrieval." *Proceedings of the 25th ACM International on Conference on Information and Knowledge Management*.
 ACM, 2016.
 [^141]: Hui, Kai, et al. "PACRR: A position-aware neural IR model for relevance matching." *arXiv preprint arXiv:1704.03940* (2017).
 [^142]: McDonald, Ryan, Georgios-Ioannis Brokos, and Ion Androutsopoulos.
 "Deep relevance ranking using enhanced document-query interactions." *arXiv preprint arXiv:1809.01682* (2018).
+[^143]: Liu, Jialu, et al. "Mining quality phrases from massive text corpora." *Proceedings of the 2015 ACM SIGMOD International Conference on Management of Data*.
+ACM, 2015.
+[^144]: Shang, Jingbo, et al. "Automated phrase mining from massive text corpora." *IEEE Transactions on Knowledge and Data Engineering* 30.10 (2018): 1825-1837.
+[^145]: Mintz, Mike, et al. "Distant supervision for relation extraction without labeled data." *Proceedings of the Joint Conference of the 47th Annual Meeting of the ACL and the 4th International Joint Conference on Natural Language Processing of the AFNLP: Volume 2-Volume 2*.
+Association for Computational Linguistics, 2009.
+[^146]: Shang, Jingbo, et al. "Learning named entity tagger using domain-specific dictionary." *arXiv preprint arXiv:1809.03599* (2018).